 This function stores a pointer to a data structure, its size, its ID, its number of elements and the type of the elements.
 This list of structures is the data that will be stored during a checkpoint and loaded during a recovery.
 It resets the pointer to a data structure, its size, its number of elements and the type of the elements if the dataset was already previously registered.

-- id: ID for searches and update. - ptr: Pointer to the data structure. - count: Number of elements in the data structure. - type: Type of elements in the data structure.
+- id: ID for searches and update.

+- ptr: Pointer to the data structure.

+- count: Number of elements in the data structure.

+- tid: The data type handle for the variable